Business Water Price Increase 2023

 Group One water price cap

-The Retail Exit Code caps the amount of retail business water rates that can be charged in a default contract as:
+The Retail Exit Code outlines the method for calculating the maximum retail business water rates that can be charged to small commercial users of water, as follows:

 Allowed Retail Cost per Customer + Net Margin + Allowed Bad Debt Allowance

-The Allowed Retail Cost per Customer intends to represent how much it costs business water suppliers to provide their meter readings, customer service and billing duties.
+• Allowed Retail Cost per Customer: This is intended to reflect the costs incurred by business water suppliers in providing meter readings, customer service, and billing services.

-The Net Margin represents an allowed profit above the cost of serving their customers.
+• Net Margin: This represents the permitted profit margin above the cost of serving customers.

-The Bad Debt Allowance is a risk premium representing business water suppliers’ exposure to bad debt risk resulting from the pandemic.
+• Allowed Bad Debt Allowance: This is a risk premium that accounts for the business water suppliers’ exposure to the risk of bad debt, exacerbated by the pandemic.

 Group Two water price cap

-The Retail Exit Code caps the amount of retail business water rates charged in a default contract as 8% of underlying water wholesale charges and 10% of underlying wastewater charges.
+The Retail Exit Code limits the retail business water rates that can be charged under a default contract for medium-sized commercial users of water to:

 How the default water price cap works in practice